TTTAttributedLabel/TTTAttributedLabel/README.md

 **A drop-in replacement for `UILabel` that supports attributes, data detectors, links, and more**

 `TTTAttributedLabel` is a drop-in replacement for `UILabel`, which provides a simple way to performantly render [attributed strings](http://developer.apple.com/library/mac/#documentation/Cocoa/Reference/Foundation/Classes/NSAttributedString_Class/Reference/Reference.html).
-As a bonus, it also supports link embedding, both automatically with `UIDataDetectorTypes` and manually by specifying a range for a URL, address, phone number, event, or transit information.
+As a bonus, it also supports link embedding, both automatically with `NSTextCheckingTypes` and manually by specifying a range for a URL, address, phone number, event, or transit information.

 Even though `NSAttributedString` support was added for UILabel in iOS 6, `TTTAttributedLabel` has several unique features: